kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 print("Your cadence is ", cadence)
 ```

 This new function `compute_cadence_for_30sec()` serves several purposes.
-First, it serves as an abstraction on how to calculate a cadence for 30 sec.
+Firstly, it serves as an abstraction on how to calculate a cadence for 30 sec.
 People need not know how to actually compute cadence, they just need to call this function and they get the result.
 Second, by naming the process of computation `steps * 2` as `compute_cadence_for_30sec()`, we actually gives meaning to the overall process.
 Now calculating cadence is straight forward, but imagine if your calculation takes hundreds of lines.
 By naming those hundred of lines of code into a single name, we actually simplify code.
 We provide name and meaning to the overall process with a single name, i.e. the function name.

 But now, we need to be able to write our own custom function or user-defined function.
 Let's learn how to do it for the various possible function combination that you have seen previously.